Skip to main content

 Prefer this field for groups having an uncertain or ambiguous relationship.
 Use the 510 field for related bodies that can be described using one of the relationship designators found in RDA Appendix K.4.3.
 Use the 5XX (and 4XX) field for hierarchically superior (parent) bodies.

 Per DCM Z1: 373, “prefer a controlled vocabulary, such as the LC/NACO Authority File.”
 However, if the associated corporate body is not represented by a record in the NACO Authority File (naf), the name may still be recorded in the 373 field.
 In such cases, the preferred name is recorded per RDA 11.5.1.3.
 If the body is represented by a record in the naf, then the authorized access point is recorded.
 If using multiple terms from different vocabulary sources, repeat the field.
-If using multiple terms from the same vocabulary source, repeat ǂa rather than the field.
+If using multiple terms from the same vocabulary source, and no dates of applicability are being recorded, repeat ǂa rather than the field.

 Example: